 In the late 1980s, members of Act-Up and other AIDS activists battle hostility and indifference to bring attention to the disease and try to reduce the number of victims while hoping to lead the drive to find a cure.

-Description Pathologies of Power tells harrowing stories of life-and-death stories to interrogate our understanding of human rights and health justice.
-Farmer’s disturbing examples are linked to a guarded optimism that new medical and social technologies will develop in tandem with
+Description Pathologies of Power tells life-and-death stories to interrogate our understanding of human rights and health justice.
+Farmer’s disturbing examples are linked to a guarded optimism that new medical and social technologies will develop in tandem with a more informed

 Description Murthy’s message is about the importance of human connection, the hidden impact of loneliness on our health, and the social power of community.
 Humans are social creatures: In this simple and obvious fact lies both the problem and the